 Production has ceased since the crop season is over but the quality is nothing to write home about.
-The new crop season is scheduled to start in June and it is hoped been more or less steady with a marginal quality will improve.
+The new crop season is scheduled to start in June and it is hoped quality will improve.
 Demand has fallen short of the anticipated levels, so there are certain quantities of carryover stock available.